jd11111/mat-mul/README.md

 This is a simple three loop implementation of row major order matrix $\times$ column major order matrix multiplication.
 Employs mutable state via the ST Monad.
+Does not use unsafe stuff (could probably run faster if it did).
 The relevant code is in app/MatMul.hs.
+Runs around 10x slower than the same algorithm implemented in rust.

 ## How it works:
 Indexing starts at 0 here.